Schedule an Appointment

 Spay/neuter surgeries are performed Monday through Friday.
 For drop-off and pick-up times, see our Pre-Operative Instructions page.

-Outdoor community cats are accepted for surgery Monday through Wednesday.
-They can be brought in as a "walk-in" Monday-Wednesday at 8:30am.
+Outdoor community cats are accepted for surgery Mondays and Wednesdays.
+They can be brought in as a "walk-in" Monday or Wednesday at 8:30am.
 We are not currently accepting walk-in community cats as we fine tune our new procedures.
 We hope to be accepting them again very soon.
 Walk-ins will have spay/neuter surgery as soon as possible, but due to the unpredictable nature of accepting walk-ins, we cannot guarantee any cat without an appointment will receive surgery on the day it is brought in.
 When needed, walk-ins will stay an extra night and receive surgery the following day.
 Caretakers will be notified via phone if this is the case for a cat(s) they brought in.
 We do stop accepting outdoor cats for spay/neuter if the number of walk-ins is higher than the number we can safely complete.
 Check the Humane Ohio Facebook page for notices of closure to outdoor cats.
-In addition, Humane Ohio will not accept outdoor cats for surgery from December 15th-February 15th due to the higher risks to the cats in cold weather.
 See our Guidelines for Outdoor Community Cats (Stray, Feral/Wild, Barn).

 Humane Ohio will spay/neuter kittens when they're eight weeks old and at least 2 lbs, and puppies when they're eight weeks old and 2-4 lbs. (depending on the breed).
 It's a myth that you can't spay/neuter kittens and puppies when they're so young - they actually bounce back from spay/neuter surgery very quickly.
 Pediatric Spay/Neuter is safe and can be less stressful on the animal than waiting until they're older.